 - Tragedies at Saltford Weir

-If visiting the River Avon in Saltford please be ‘water aware‘ and act responsibly by the river; park appropriately if coming by vehicle; dispose of litter (and dog poo) in the bins provided; follow the Countryside Code; BBQ only at designated tables and use a designated bin for disposal, please do not damage the grass.
+If visiting the River Avon in Saltford please be ‘water aware‘ and act responsibly by the river; park appropriately if coming by vehicle; dispose of litter (and dog poo) in the bins provided; follow the Countryside Code; BBQ only at designated tables and use a designated bin for disposal, please do not damage the grass or risk a wild fire.
 More information can be found on our Visitor Information page.

 Accessing the river

-Please do not force through other areas of vegetation along the riverbank for access.
-Some areas of the riverbank in Saltford have been damaged by unauthorised access.
-Saltford Parish Council with B&NES Council are monitoring the riverbank as well as carrying out environmental initiatives to help repair the damage and aid vegetation regrowth.
+Saltford Parish Council with B&NES Council are monitoring the riverbank as well as carrying out environmental initiatives to help repair the damage and aid vegetation regrowth due to unauthorised river access.
+At all times please be considerate to this residential and environmentally sensitive area.

 River safety information and advice